What are the payout rules at FundedNext, such as minimum withdrawal, payout frequency, processing time, and methods?

 - What leverage does FundedNext offer for forex, indices, metals, and crypto trading?

-- What trading strategies are prohibited at FundedNext, is martingale allowed, and are there any lot size limits?
+- Which trading strategies are restricted by FundedNext, does the firm allow martingale trading, and are lot size limits enforced?

 - What risk management and consistency rules must traders follow at FundedNext?